 As part of your GDPR requirements you might need to appoint a data protection officer – this depends on the type of organisation you are and how you process data and information.
 Download our guide to see if you do, and if so, what their role involves.

-If you don’t need to appoint an officer, you might want to consider appointing a data protection champion to ensure your service complies with GDPR.
+You will need to appoint a Data Security and Protection Lead to ensure your service complies with GDPR.
 Our guide explains more about this role.

 NHS Digital have designed an online ‘Data security and protection toolkit’ (DSPT) - a self-assessment tool for data security which supports organisations in demonstrating:

 - good data security to the CQC as part of the key lines of enquiry (KLOEs)

 - compliance with the expected data security standards for health and social care for holding, processing or sharing personal data